-To help firms exploit the asset management sales funnel fully, we have upgraded Accomplish’s Behavioral Analytics Platform so you can filter and sort your Hourglass data at the click of a button.
+To help firms exploit the asset management sales funnel fully, we have embedded the Hourglass into Accomplish’s Behavioral Analytics Platform so you can filter and sort your data at the click of a button.

-Our benchmarking reports now contain independent hypotheses, insights, and recommendations that focus purely on the Hourglass.
-And from now on, you will also receive a summary Hourglass report designed to be an input for a Quarterly Business Review.
+Our benchmarking reports contain independent insights, hypotheses, and recommendations that focus purely on the Hourglass.
+You will also receive a summary Hourglass report designed to be an input for a Quarterly Business Review.

 And, to confirm, the Hourglass is purely additive.
-We know that non-Hourglass metrics (for example RFP, reporting, and query completion times) will never stop being important for you, so the Behavioral Benchmark will continue to monitor these and give you early warning of any issues.
+We know that non-Hourglass metrics (for example RFP, reporting, and query completion times) will never stop being important for you, so the Client Behavior Benchmark will continue to monitor these and give you early warning of any issues.

 A self-governing user group